Yves Saint Laurent – review of products

 Yves Saint Laurent -Le Teint Touche Eclat Foundation fluid £33.50 30ml

 This was applied to half my face.
-Colour B40 was applied and this was a perfect match to my skin.
+Colour B40 was applied and this was a perfect match for my skin.
 I loved the feel and look of this.

 Yves Saint Laurent -Touche Eclat Cushion Foundation £40.00